py2ai/py2ai.github.io/_posts/2018-09-01-OpenCV-and-Python-win7.md

 categories: [tutorial]
 mathjax: true
 featured-img: opencvandpythoninstall
-summary: A quick tutorial to install python and opencv in windows7
+description: A quick tutorial to install python and opencv in windows7
 ---